mespitaleta1/Dashboard-React-App/README.md

     - setting a debounce to avoid unnecessary calls to the API while is searching a product.
     - Improve the use of the custom hooks and more.

-### Useful resources
-- [Example resource 1](https://vitejs.dev/) - This will you help to get more in deep about Vite. this documentation, will help you to get more detail about the documentation about the implementation of vite

 ## Author
 - Website - [mespitaleta1](https://mespitaleta1.github.io/portfolio/)